-Whether it's simply your home page, or a series of specialized destination pages, having effective landing pages is one of the key elements of an affordable local SEO strategy.
+Whether it's simply a home page, or a series of specialized destination pages, having effective landing pages is one of the key elements of an affordable local SEO strategy.

 If you are a local business, or even an online business with a local, geographic focus, you don't need to be found by the entire world on the Internet.
 You simply need to be found locally.

-Getting hundreds or even thousands of website visits from folks in Derby, England Asmara, Eritrea might be interesting, but they are quite unlikely to become customers for your localized business.
+Getting hundreds or even thousands of website visits from folks in Derby, England or Asmara, Eritrea might be interesting, but they are not likely to become customers for your localized business.

 The ultimate and overriding goal for any local business website is to be found by local prospects - people near you that need or want your product or service.
 While this sounds painfully obvious and simple, it can be an amazingly complex process to get someone who is searching online for a business like yours to find your website.